protomaps/docs/deploy/cloudflare.md

 ## Cost Estimate

 * Cloudflare Workers is [$5 USD per month](https://developers.cloudflare.com/workers/platform/pricing) with 10 million requests a month included, plus $0.50 per additional million.
 * [Cloudflare R2](https://blog.cloudflare.com/introducing-r2-object-storage/) incurs costs for storage, write requests and read requests.
-These will only happon on tile cache misses.
+These will only happen on tile cache misses.
+See the [Cost Calculator](./cost) for estimates based on usage.

 ## Cache Invalidation